aordog/rubin-dash/README.md

 # Rubin Visits Dashboard
-## Code to make dashboard showing Rubin LSST progress for a list of targets.
+## Code to make prototype dashboard showing Rubin LSST progress for a list of targets.

+The current version is in a prototyping phase, using data from the Rubin Schedule Viewer (RSV).
+Incrementing of observing dates is simulated at a cadence of seconds to minutes, to illustrate how the displays will update with survey progress.
+The RSV database does **not** include camera angles or bands for the scheduled/completed observations - for now these are simulated and the resulting visits maps/plots should only be interpreted as examples, not reflecting the actual camera/filter settings of the observations.

 ---
 ## Project Structure
 ```